About Border Collies

 Where to Get a Border Collie

-Consider getting a rescue, if you are a first-time border collie owner.
-Rescue workers can consider your lifestyle and home situation and match you with the dog that’s right for you.
+Consider getting a rescue dog, especially if you are a first-time Border Collie owner.
+Rescue volunteers can consider your lifestyle and home situation and match you with the dog that’s right for you.
 Later they can help you with any questions or concerns, and most programs will insist on taking the dog back if there is any need to do so.

 Rescue dogs may have been sold to homes that were not right for them; they may be the victims of circumstance such as divorce, illness, or death in the family.
 Many are simply unclaimed strays.